leith-bartrich/fiepipe/userguide.md

   * tax information
   * etc

-## Local site

-Currenlty, we're reserving some abilty to enter something other than the local site.
-We may do away with this reserveration later and bring all the local site shell functionality direclty into the registered legal entity.
-For now though, I just jump into it via the short command 'lssh'

 ## Container

-From within the local site, we can interact with the containers command.
+From within the entity, we can interact with the containers command.

 In VFX/Anim land, people are used to 'Projects.'
 For them, a contaienr is analagous to a 'Project.'
 However, a 'Project' is only one thing you might have in a container.